search shopping_cart person menuclose

 Thermal Conductivity Detector

-Thermo ionic detectors, or TIDs, are not as widely used as FIDs and TCDs.
-These detectors are used to gauge and measure the presence of compounds featuring phosphorous or nitrogen atoms.
+Thermo ionic detectors are specialised detectors used to gauge and measure the presence of compounds featuring phosphorus or nitrogen atoms.
+They are not as widely used as FIDs and TCDs.

 Flame Photometric Detector